World shares edge higher as China-US trade talks planned

 In the latest of a slew of discouraging indicators, a preliminary manufacturers survey showed factory activity slowing in Japan last month.

-The HIS Markit purchasing managers index fell to 48.9 in September from 49.3 in August, on a gauge where 50 marks the break between expansion and contraction.
+The IHS Markit purchasing managers index fell to 48.9 points in September from 49.3 in August, on a gauge where 50 marks the break between expansion and contraction.

-It cited “strong external headwinds” for manufacturers, including the prolonged tariffs war between Beijing and Washington that has disrupted trade across the region.
+A survey in Germany showed business managers were more pessimistic about their outlook for the next half-year, reinforcing fears Germany has entered a shallow recession.

+Shares in Volkswagen were down 2.4% after German prosecutors charged its CEO and chairman for not alerting investors soon enough about the costs of the diesel scandal that broke in 2015.

 Elsewhere in Asia, the Kospi in South Korea climbed 0.5% to 2,101.04 and Australia’s S&P ASX 200 ended flat at 6,127.66.
 Shares fell in Taiwan and Indonesia but were higher in Singapore and Thailand.
 India’s Sensex edged 0.1% lower to 39,066.25.